DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Experiments and Results

-To evaluate the visual quality of our motions, we conducted a perceptual user study on a set of 21 participants, who were randomly assigned one of four sets, each consisting of 30 randomly selected sequences.
+\updategreen{To evaluate the visual quality of our motions, we conducted a perceptual user study on a set of 21 participants, who were randomly assigned one of four sets, each consisting of 30 randomly selected sequences.
 We compared our approach against IMoS.
 We displayed results from our method and IMoS side-by-side in random order, along with the input sentence description used to synthesize motions.
 We asked the following questions to the participants: ``Which sequence is more realistic?'' and ``Which sequence has more more variety in motion?''.
-We defined a sequence to be more realistic if the overall motion looks human-like, e.g., if the objects are grasped realistically and there are less artifacts such as floating objects or interpenetration.
+We defined a sequence to be more realistic if the overall motion looks human-like, e.g., if the object is grasped realistically and there are less artifacts such as floating objects or interpenetration.
 Moreover, a sequence has more variety if the object is manipulated multiple times and in distinct ways.
 In 63.1$\%$ of the responses, participants selected our method as the most realistic compared to IMoS.
 Even more distinctively, in 72.9$\%$ of the responses, participants favored our method to contain more variety than IMoS.
 We obtained statistically significant Fleiss' kappa scores \cite{fleiss1971measuring} of 0.34 and 0.43 for Realism and Diversity, respectively, at p<0.05.
-Please see supplemental material for more details.
+In our investigation, our model showed low realism but high diversity for the ``pass'' action, influenced by users perceiving ``pass'' action label in the GRAB dataset as transferring an object between hands, not to another person.
+In the ``offhand'' action category of GRAB, where an object is passed from one hand to another (see Figure \ref{fig:qualitative} and video 02:51), our model excelled in realism, while IMoS exhibited artifacts.
+This is due to the fact that IMoS determines the hand which is in contact with the object according to ground-truth, which leads to a jump of the object for the ``off-hand'' category.}